 Entrance Fee: 30,000 VND/person

 Beer hoi used to flow in abundance on “beer corner” on Tạ Hiện street in the old quarter.
-Unfortunately now these bars have moved to serving only the classic (and more expensive) domestic brews and some pricey craft beers.
+Unfortunately, now these bars serve only standard domestic beers and a handful of craft beers because of the higher profit margins.
 It’s worth spending an evening or two drinking at one of the many bars on “beer corner” anyway because it’s one of the liveliest spots in the city!

 Keep your eye out for the Bia hơi signs at street-side bars around the city.
 The bars are generally quite simple – a few plastic tables set out on the street and a lot of drunk Vietnamese men.